novuhq/novu/docs/docs/community/faq.md

 </details>

 <details>
-<summary>Is creating and switching to new organisation deactivates other organisations</summary>
+<summary>Is creating and switching to new organization deactivates other organizations</summary>

-No, switching organisation will only switch organisation in UI, from API side all organisations are still active.
-Each organisation has different api keys, subscibers and notification templates.
-Notification template of one organisation can not be used with other organisation's subscriber.
+No, switching organization will only switch organization in UI, from API side all organizations are still active.
+Each organization has different api keys, subscribers and notification templates.
+Notification template of one organization can not be used with other organization's subscriber.

 </details>